Seegnify/EmbeddedML/README.md

-# Seegnify
+# EmbeddedML

-[Seegnify](https://seegnify.org/) is a machine learning library that runs anywhere.
+[EmbeddedML](https://seegnify.org/) is a machine learning library that runs anywhere.

 ## Main Features